-You step into Little Italy Pizzeria, and an oversized photo of Naples with the Mount Vesuvius in the background will face you from the opposite wall.
-Around it hang a myriad of blue-and-white soccer scarves with things like “solo Napoli” written on them.
-The waitstaff consists of Italian natives, who don’t speak any Hungarian.
-It feels like being in a neighborhood restaurant in Italy.
-But instead of the Tyrrhenian coast, this pizzeria is actually located in an indistinct Budapest neighborhood a bit outside the city center.
+Step into Little Italy and an oversized image of Naples and the Mount Vesuvius face you from the opposite wall.
+Around it hang blue-and-white soccer scarves emblazoned with “solo Napoli” slogans and nearly all servers are Italian natives.
+But instead of being on the Tyrrhenian coast, this pizzeria hides in a Budapest neighborhood a bit outside the city center.